RegainFlow/Self-Service-PaaS-Environment-Builder/CONTRIBUTING.md

-# Contributing to RegainFlow Self-Service PaaS Environment Builder
+# Contributing to Self-Service PaaS Environment Builder

-Welcome to the RegainFlow project!
 This guide will help you understand the project structure, architecture, and how to contribute effectively as we scale.

 ## Table of Contents